LemonaInc/Assignment1/readme.txt

 Date: <Monday Oct 31>
 Version: 1.0
 ----------
 < Description of what my project does - This Assignment A1 is a command prompt shell script that moves the files called: (CatchingAHorse_Data.zip) and (StudioPoseOLAF.obj) from the download folder to the \Builds folder.
-The script then pauses and asks you to proceed before finding all the Vertices in the file called:(StudioPoseOLAF.obj). >
+The script then pauses and asks you to proceed before finding all the Vertices in the file called:(StudioPoseOLAF.obj).

+This is a Windows Command Prompt shell that moves files to a given location and finds all the points and vertices of a given file and exports them into two separate files in a directory.>

 [demo](http://pgwm.vfs.local.apps/~<username>/myApp) | [tutorial](link)